virtual-labs/exp-simply-supported-beam-iitd/experiment/theory.md

 <img src="images/formlsq1.png" style="height:499px;" draggable="false">

+Fig.1 shows the profile of nth mode of vibration of a simply supported beam.

 Where, <i>L</i> is the length of beam, <i>EI</i> is the flexural rigidity (<i>E</i> = Young's modulus, <i>I</i> = Moment of inertia), <i>A</i> is cross- sectional area, <i>f<sub>n</sub></i> is natural frequency and <i>C</i> is constant.